-The cruise fare includes all meals, nonalcoholic beverages, house wines (think Dry Creek, L'Enclos de Saint Jacques and Cline Cellars) and spirits.
-You may also purchase wines from an extensive cellar list; bottles start at $30.
+The cruise fares include all meals, nonalcoholic beverages, house wines (think Dry Creek, L'Enclos de Saint Jacques and Cline Cellars) and spirits.
+You also can purchase wines from an extensive cellar list; bottles start at $30.

-The casual vibe onboard lends itself to open seating, and it was equally easy to secure a romantic table for two or join other travelers for a convivial dinner.
+The casual vibe onboard lends itself to open seating, and it's equally easy to secure a romantic table for two or join other travelers for a convivial dinner.

 The waitstaff is attentive but not intrusive, and the sommelier fills your glass all evening, whether you're drinking wine or a nonalcoholic beverage like iced tea.
 Reservations are not necessary.